-- The Services GRC reviews applications for homeless services, rental assistance, and all homeless projects.
-This same committee also reviews applications for the CDBG Services grants. - The Capital GRC reviews Affordable Housing and Economic Development GRC applications, which include capital housing, economic development, and CHDO operating assistance for the CDBG/HOME program.
+- The Services GRC reviews applications for homeless services, rental assistance, and all homeless projects. - The Capital GRC reviews Affordable Housing and Economic Development GRC applications, which include capital housing, economic development, and CHDO operating assistance for the CDBG/HOME program.